jeradesign/jeradoc/UnityCheatSheet.md

 * Select “XR Plugin Management”
 * “Install XR Plugin Management” if needed
 * Select Vision Pro
-* Under Apple visionOS, select Mixed Reality
+* Under Apple visionOS, select "RealityKit with PolySpatial"
 * Install PolySpatial
 * Create a Volume Camera in your scene
     * From the **GameObjects > XR > Setup** menu or the **XR Building Blocks** overlay, click **Volume Camera**.